1900 Galveston hurricane: Galveston

 UTC September 9), but the Weather Bureau's anemometer was blown off the building shortly after that measurement was recorded.
 Contemporaneous estimates placed the maximum sustained wind speed at 120 mi/h.
 However, survivors reported observing bricks, slate, timbers, and other heavy objects becoming airborne, indicating that winds were likely stronger.
 Later estimates placed the hurricane at the higher Category 4 classification on the Saffir–Simpson scale.
 The lowest recorded barometric pressure was 28.48 inHg, but this was subsequently adjusted to the storm's official lowest measured central pressure of about 936 mbar.

 Few streets in the city escaped wind damage and all streets suffered water damage, with much of the destruction caused by storm surge.
 All bridges connecting the island to the mainland were washed away, while approximately 15 mi of railroad track was destroyed.
 Winds and storm surge also downed electrical, telegraph, and telephone wires.
 The surge swept buildings off their foundations and dismantled them.
 Many buildings and homes destroyed other structures after being pushed into them by the waves, which even demolished structures built to withstand hurricanes.
 Every home in Galveston suffered damage, with 3,636 homes destroyed.
 Approximately 10,000 people in the city were left homeless, out of a total population of nearly 38,000.
+Portrait and landscape artist Verner Moore White who moved from Galveston the day before the hurricane and survived, had his studio and much of his portfolio destroyed.
 The Tremont Hotel, where hundreds of people sought refuge during the storm, was severely damaged.
 All public buildings also suffered damage, including city hall – which was completely deroofed – a hospital, a city gas works, a city water works, and the custom house.
 The Grand Opera House also sustained extensive damage, but was quickly rebuilt.